allenck/ESP_Config/README.md

 4. Before opening the project in QtCreator, you also need to create a /pro.user file with menu entry File -> Create user file.
 5. Open the .pro file created in QtCreator.

+# Using CMake
+Since esp-idf now uses CMake it is possible to open a project in Qt Creator by specifing the CMakeLists.txt file instead of a .pro file.
+However, this does not work satisfactorily.
+Some problems I have encountered are:
+1. Qt Creator can't locate some esp-idf component header files so they are highlighted as "not found".
+2. When adding files to the project, CMakeLists.txt must be updated and CMake rerun. git will not be updated.

 # Setting up Build Options
 In order to be able to build the program in Qt Creator, some changes need to be made to the project's Build settings.
 From the left sidebar select *Projects* then *Build.